-Telkonet, Inc. (the "Company", "Telkonet"), formed in 1999 and incorporated under the laws of the State of Utah, is the creator of the EcoSmart Platform of in-room automation solutions integrated to optimize energy efficiency, comfort and analytics to support the emerging Internet of Things ("IoT").
-Telkonet's business is based on two synergistic divisions, its EcoSmart division offering intelligent automation solutions and EthoStream division providing the underlying networking technology.
+Telkonet, formed in 1999 and incorporated under the laws of the State of Utah, is the creator of the EcoSmart Platform of in-room automation solutions integrated to optimize energy efficiency, comfort and analytics to support the emerging Internet of Things ("IoT").
+Telkonet's business is based on two synergistic divisions, its EcoSmart division offering intelligent automation solutions and its EthoStream division providing the underlying networking technology.